 How Does a Short Sale Work?

-A short sale is a viable option if the remaining balance on a home loan is greater than the amount the property can fetch on the open market.
+A short sale may be a viable option if the remaining balance on a home loan is greater than the amount the property can fetch on the open market.
 Otherwise, a borrower could repay the full amount of the mortgage by selling the home.

 Here’s how the short sale process generally goes: